 SCOOT’s algorithm improves bus progression by implementing phased reductions and extensions as well as exclusive transit phases so that buses are more likely to arrive at stops and stations on schedule.
 SCOOT has the ability to support advanced BRT operation by using a data feed from a transit system in order to provide selective TSP (based on occupancy and schedule).
 SCOOT can also support rapid transit and light rail priority interfacing at both local and system levels.

 SCOOT recalculates intersections to support and protect pedestrians in a variety of situations.
 SCOOT adds in extra time for large groups to cross the street without impacting traffic light timing for future rounds.
 When a pedestrian is in the crosswalk, SCOOT sends a command so that drivers see a flashing yellow arrow in warning of a crossing pedestrian.
 SCOOT also supports the ability to start the ped timer before the right turn light to reduce the ped collisions and fatalities.

-Watch this webinar to discover more benefits of Siemens SCOOT.
+Watch this webinar to discover more benefits of Yunex Traffic SCOOT.

 Western Systems offers the latest adaptive signal operation platforms like SCOOT to support all your needs for the ITS environment.
 Our world-class technical support team offers assistance by phone, email and online webinars as well as optional onsite field services.
 Western Systems is proud to partner with Yunex Traffic, who shares our commitment to optimize signal timing and improving traffic flow so that your team implements the best adaptive traffic control products and solutions.